Top scorers pile up points as Wild piles up victories

 "We have so many good players stepping up on any given day," winger Mats Zuccarello said.

-But what's also true is that the Wild's best players have been its best players, a consistency that's helped the team crawl out from its deepest hole of the season to win five of its past six games ahead of playing host to the Canadiens on Monday.
+But what's also true is that the Wild's best players have been its best players, a consistency that has helped the team crawl out from its deepest hole of the season to win five of its past six games ahead of playing host to the Canadiens on Monday.

 "Teams don't win unless those guys show up," winger Marcus Foligno said.
 "They've been doing it all year.
 I know there's some games here and there maybe you don't see it as much.
 But for the majority of the season, they've been awesome."

 Since bottoming out at the Winter Classic on Jan.
-1 at Target Field with a season-worst fifth consecutive loss, the Wild has been on the upswing and the same can be said for the team's top talent.
+1 at Target Field with a season-worst fifth consecutive loss, the Wild has been on the upswing.
+The same can be said for the team's top talent.

 Actually, Kirill Kaprizov, Kevin Fiala and Zuccarello started their recent rolls before that turning point, but their impact has been especially visible during the turnaround.